itzg/docker-minecraft-server/README.md

 ### Setup only

 If you are using a host-attached data directory, then you can have the image setup the Minecraft server files and stop prior to launching the server process by setting `SETUP_ONLY` to `true`.

+### Enable Flare Flags

+To enable the JVM flags required to fully support the [Flare profiling suite](https://blog.airplane.gg/flare), set the following variable:

+    -e USE_FLARE_FLAGS=true

+Flare is built-in to Airplane/Pufferfish/Purpur, and is available in [plugin form](https://github.com/TECHNOVE/FlarePlugin) for other server types.

 ## Autopause